ISCODEVUTB/DSTeam_GuerrerosZ/README.md

 ### 14. **`Terminal` Class**

-The `Terminal` class represents the main interface of the shipment management system.
+The `Terminal` class represents the main interface of the package management system.
 It allows operator authentication, client, package, and shipment management, as well as invoicing and payment processing.

 ---